ananyamittal/Emotion_Detector_Realtime/README.md

 # Emotion_Detector_Realtime

- Title: Real-Time Emotion Detection System  Description: This report highlights the creation of Utilizing deep learning, it swiftly analyzes streaming video data to pinpoint prevailing emotions in each frame.
+ Utilizing deep learning, it swiftly analyzes streaming video data to pinpoint prevailing emotions in each frame.
 With applications spanning human-computer interaction and mental health monitoring, the system showcases advancements in computer vision and machine learning.
 Challenges such as computational efficiency and expression variability are addressed, resulting in a robust tool with significant potential for user experience enhancement and mental wellness support.